istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 version 1.4.4.

-### Downgrade to Istio 1.4.4 and lower versions steps
+## Downgrade to Istio 1.4.4 and lower versions steps

-You can also use `istioctl upgrade` to downgrade versions.
-The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version.
-When completed, the process will restore Istio back to the Istio version that was installed before you ran `istioctl upgrade`.
+You can use `istioctl experimental upgrade` to downgrade versions.
+The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4).
+When completed, the process will restore Istio back to the Istio version that was installed before.

 This command installs the same Istio control plane as `istioctl upgrade`, but does not perform any checks.
 For example, default values applied to the cluster